top of page

 Keep The Faith

 So I kept going - I’m a sucker for an inspirational Sherpa speech!
-A bit later, my Sherpa exclaimed with delight at the view of his beloved Fishtail (said to be god Shiva’s house).
+A bit later, my Sherpa exclaimed with delight at the view of his beloved Fishtail (said to be Lord Shiva’s house).
 When we got to the Korchan viewpoint, Shiva even delivered a rainbow for us illuminated in the clouds that were low on the horizon and shifting in and out with the wind.

 bottom of page